jeroenvandisseldorp/ksml/docs/reference/definition-reference.md

 - Records with the same key represent updates to the same entity
 - Only the latest record for each key is retained (compacted)
+- Represents a changelog stream with the current state
-- Ideal for user profiles, inventory levels, configuration settings
+- Ideal for: user profiles, inventory levels, configuration settings

 | Property             | Type   | Required | Description                                                                  |
 |----------------------|--------|----------|------------------------------------------------------------------------------|